Approximately EFX Allocations for Indivisible Chores: Bi-valued Instances with Three Agents

-In this section we give a polynomial-time algorithm that computes an EFX allocation for there agents.
+In the following, we use the above lemma to prove the main result in this section.

-\begin{theorem} There exists an algorithm that computes an EFX allocation for three agents with bi-valued cost functions in $O(m \log m)$ time. \end{theorem}
+\begin{theorem} There exists an algorithm that computes EFX allocations for three agents with bi-valued cost functions in $O(m \log m)$ time. \end{theorem}

-Given an allocation $\bX$, we say that agent $i$ \emph{strongly-envies} agent $j$ if there exists $e\in X_i$ such that $c_i(X_i - e) > c_i(X_j)$.
+{ As it will be apparent, the running time claimed in Theorem~\ref{thm:efx-3-agents-bi-valued} is dominated by the Round-Robin algorithm, which can be done in $O(m \log m)$ time by sorting items based on each agent's cost function.}

 We first note that computing an EFX allocation is easy for some special cases.
-For instance, if there exist two agents sharing the same cost function, e.g., $c_1 = c_2$, we can compute an EFX allocation by partitioning the items into an EFX allocation under the cost function of agent 1, then let agent 3 pick her favourite bundle.
+For instance, if there exist two agents sharing the same cost function, e.g., $c_1 = c_2$, we can compute an EFX allocation by partitioning the items into an EFX allocation under the cost function of agent 1, then let agent 3 pick her favorite bundle.
 Clearly, agent 3 would not envy the other two agents.
-In addition, since agents 1 and 2 share the same cost function, no matter which bundle they receive, they will not strongly-envy the other agents.
-Hence in the following we assume that no two agents share the same cost function.
+In addition, since agents 1 and 2 share the same cost function, no matter which bundle they receive, they are EFX towards the other agents.
+Hence in the following, we assume that no two agents share the same cost function.

-\paragraph{Overview.} The main idea of our algorithm is to make use of Lemma~\ref{lemma:i-not-envy-j} and~\ref{lemma:eps-and-1-makes-EFX} to construct an EFX allocation.
-In particular, given a round-robin allocation $X$, we would like to assign some unallocated items to improve the fairness guarantee to EFX.
-Note that for every agent $i$, every item can be categorised into one of the following four types: \emph{consistently large, consistently small, large only to agent $i$, small only to agent $i$}.
-For example, suppose every agent $i$ has an item $e_i$ that is small only to agent $i$.
-Then by computing a round-robin allocation on items $M' = M\setminus \{e_1,e_2,e_3\}$ and allocating each $e_i$ to agent $i$, the resulting allocation is EFX, by Lemma~\ref{lemma:eps-and-1-makes-EFX}.
-When this does not hold, our algorithm carefully examines the number of items of each type in the viewpoint of each agent, and proceeds differently.
+\paragraph{Overview} The main idea of our algorithm is to make use of Lemma~\ref{lemma:i-not-envy-j} and~\ref{lemma:eps-and-1-makes-EFX} to construct an EFX allocation.
+In particular, given a round-robin allocation $\bX$, we would like to assign some unallocated items to improve the fairness guarantee to EFX. { Note that every item can be categorized into one of the following four types: \emph{consistently large, consistently small, large only to some agent $i$, small only to some agent $i$}.} Suppose every agent $i$ has an item $e_i$ that is small only to agent $i$.
+Then by computing a round-robin allocation on items $M' = M\setminus \{e_1,e_2,e_3\}$ and allocating each $e_i$ to agent $i$, the resulting allocation is EFX, by Lemma~\ref{lemma:eps-and-1-makes-EFX}. { In fact, as we will show in Lemma~\ref{lemma:exist-small-only}, we can find an EFX allocation as long as there is an item that is small only to some agent.} When this does not hold, our algorithm carefully examines the number of items of each type in the viewpoint of each agent and proceeds differently.

 \begin{lemma} If there exists an item that is small only to some agent, then an EFX allocation can be computed in polynomial time. \end{lemma} \begin{proof} Suppose there exists an agent $i$, say $i=1$, that has an item $e_1$ that is small only to her.
 Since $c_2(e_1) = c_3(e_1) = 1$, there must exists an item $e_2\neq e_1$ such that $c_2(e_2)\neq c_3(e_2)$, otherwise we have $c_2=c_3$.
 We can assume w.l.o.g. that $c_2(e_2)=\epsilon, c_3(e_2)=1$.
 Let $M' = M\setminus \{e_1, e_2\}$.
 By carefully deciding the ordering of agents, we can compute a round-robin allocation $(S_1,S_2,S_3)$ on items $M'$, satisfying $r_1 < r_2 < r_3$.
 In other words, agent 3 is the last one that receives an item; agent 2 is the second last one that receives an item.
 Then we let the final allocation be